phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

 This lesson provides the steps to create a new PhoneGap app project based on a starter template and provides details about the resulting project structure.
 Before moving on you will add an icon library and test out your new base app to ensure it's running properly.

 ## Project Creation
-1. Open a terminal window and run the `phonegap create` command below, specifying your desired *folder location*,  *package*, *name* and the [PhoneGap Split Panel template](https://github.com/phonegap/phonegap-template-vue-f7-split-panel) for the `--template` parameter as shown below:
+1. Open a terminal window and run the `phonegap create` command below, specifying your desired folder location,  package, name and the [phonegap-template-vue-f7-split-panel](https://github.com/phonegap/phonegap-template-vue-f7-split-panel) for the `--template` parameter as shown below:

         phonegap create Stockpile com.phonegap.stockpile Stockpile --template https://github.com/phonegap/phonegap-template-vue-f7-split-panel